bitcoinorghk/bitcoinhk.github.io/_posts/2019-03-28-gatecoin-liquidation.md

 ## Gatecoin Liqduidation

 Gatecoin is a Hong Kong-based cryptocurrency exchange founded in 2013.
-It has been ordered by the Hong Kong High Court to be liquidated on March 17, 2019.
+It has been ordered by the Hong Kong High Court to be liquidated on March 14, 2019.

-You can find the liquidation order here appointing a liquidator [here](/media/2019/03/2019-03-25_court_order.pdf).
+You can find the liquidation order appointing a liquidator [here](/media/2019/03/2019-03-25_court_order.pdf).

 The case has the case number L10/18/2019 MLL/A